 The content from the video can be found in the article below.

-You may have played around with the new PowerPoint morph function in PowerPoint 2016, which works across two slides and recognizes any objects that are on both and seamlessly transitions from one slide to the next.
+You may have played around with the new PowerPoint morph function (much like Kate did here) in PowerPoint 2016, which works across two slides and recognizes any objects that are on both and seamlessly transitions from one slide to the next.
 If you reposition the object on the second slide, during the morph transition, the object will move.
 Change the colour and it will blend to that new colour.
 You can even change the shape and size of an object.

 That’s cool beans right there.
 It makes it much quicker to create some fantastic effects.